-Moles are small patches on the skin that form due to collections of cells called melanocytes, which produce the colour (pigment) in your skin.
+Moles are small coloured spots on the skin made up of cells called melanocytes, which produce the colour (pigment) in your skin.

 The scientific name for moles is melanocytic naevi.